 Identify bird calls

-You would be surprised how many different birds are flying in and around your local area, so why not get your kids on board with identifying the different calls?
-Whether it’s a crow, a magpie, a butcher bird or something a little more exotic, kids will love listening out for the various calls and then identifying them.
+You would be surprised how many different birds are flying in and around your local area, so why not get your children on board with identifying the different calls?
+Whether it’s a crow, a magpie, a butcher bird or something a little more exotic, children will love listening out for the various calls and then identifying them.

 Help out on a beach clean up

-Get Your Kids Into Nature With Bush Kidz
+Get Your Children Into Nature With Bush Kidz